Pay-per-Use Billing

 The prices in the figure are just examples.
 The actual prices are those displayed on the Billing Center.

-Impact on Billing After Specification Change
+Price Change After Specification Change

 If you change the specifications of a pay-per-use cluster, the original order will become invalid and a new order will be placed.
 You will be billed based on the new specifications.

-• Settlement by hour: Huawei Cloud calculates the fee based on your usage every hour and deducts the fee from your account.
+- Settlement by hour: Huawei Cloud calculates the fee based on your usage every hour and deducts the fee from your account.
 For example, fees incurred from 8:00 to 9:00 are usually deducted before 10:00.

-• Settlement by month: Huawei Cloud calculates the fee based on your usage and deducts the fee of the month at the beginning of the next month.
+- Settlement by month: Huawei Cloud calculates the fee based on your usage and deducts the fee of the month at the beginning of the next month.
 For example, fees incurred from 00:00:00 on April 1, 2019 to 23:59:59 on April 30, 2019 are usually deducted at about 01:00:00 on May 1, 2019.

 Impacts of Arrears

-Arrears notifications
+Arrears Reminder

 The system will bill you for pay-per-use resources after each billing cycle ends.
 If your account goes into arrears, we will notify you by email, SMS, or in-app message.

-Impact of arrears
+Impact of Arrears

-If you do not bring your account balance current before the grace period expires, the resource status turns to Frozen and it enters a retention period.
+If you do not bring your account balance current before the grace period expires, the resource turns to Frozen and enters a retention period.
 You cannot perform any operations on a pay-per-use resource in the Frozen status.

-After the retention period ends, the compute resources and EIPs will be released and data cannot be restored.
+If you do not bring your account current before the retention period ends, the compute resources and EIPs will be released and data cannot be restored.